sdecoret - stock.adobe.com

 - Hyper-converged infrastructure products merge server, storage and hypervisor in scale-out nodes, so how can functionality in HCI products help deliver disaster recovery?

-With larger storage area network (SAN) failures, the entire set of disks is shipped to the site, before each disk is individually and manually imaged.
+With larger storage network (SAN) failures, the entire set of disks is shipped to the site, before each disk is individually and manually imaged.
 A technician will then scan each disk and import the image.
 At this point it comes down to rebuilding the array with the virtual disks.

 Gluing the virtualised array back together is done with some pretty expensive software.
 There are some off-the-shelf tools like EnCase that can do the trick, but Kroll builds the vast majority of its data recovery tools in-house.